ByteRookie/AGS_Service/README.md

 ### Logging

-When `enable_logging` is `true` a new **AGS Logging** switch is created.
+When `enable_logging` is `true` a new **AGS Logging** switch is created after reloading the integration.
 Toggle this entity to turn verbose logging on or off without editing YAML.
 Messages appear in Home Assistant's log at the `INFO` level.
 To view them, add the following to `configuration.yaml`:

 ```yaml
 logger: